-Some Australian states have provisions in their constitutions (i.e. Victoria, New South Wales and South Australia) or references in the constitutional preamble (i.e. Tasmania) that acknowledge Aboriginal people.
-However, the effect of these acknowledgments is questionable as the provisions specify that they do not give rise to legal rights and entitlements (s 1A(3) Constitution Act 1975 (Vic); s 2(3) Constitution Act 1902 (NSW); 2(3) Constitution Act 1934 (SA)).
+Some Australian states have added provisions to their constitutions (i.e. Victoria, New South Wales and South Australia) or have references in the constitutional preamble (i.e. Tasmania) that acknowledge Aboriginal people.
+However, the effect of these acknowledgments is questionable as the provisions specify that they do not give rise to legal rights and entitlements (s 1A(3) Constitution Act 1975 (Vic); s 2(3) Constitution Act 1902 (NSW); s 2(3) Constitution Act 1934 (SA)).

 The purpose of the ATPAV Act is to establish a framework for the negotiation of a treaty between the state of Victoria and Aboriginal Victorians that:

 • recognises historic wrongs;

 • addresses ongoing injustices;